Home Decor Hub

 8. Add Trailing Plants

 Pothos, string of pearls, or heartleaf philodendron trailing from a high shelf or hanging planter bring the organic, living quality that defines boho interiors.
 A single large plant in a terracotta pot in the corner achieves the same effect with less maintenance.
-The role plants play in interior design broadly is worth understanding — plants in home decor covers the full picture.
+The full case for plants in home decor covers the best species and placement.

 5 Common Boho Bedroom Mistakes